AliceO2Group/QualityControl/README.md

 One can also check what is stored in the database by clicking `Stop` and then switching to `Database` source.
 This will only work if a config file was passed to the `qcSpy` utility.

+## Documentation todo
+- a step by step to develop a new module